GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/custom-control-roles/index.md

-The only way to truly understand how assistive technology users experience your content is to check that content yourself using a screen reader.
+The only way to truly understand how assistive technology users experience your content is to check it yourself using a screen reader.
-Using a screen reader first hand will give you a clear understanding of how your content is labeled, and if there are any obstructions to assistive technology navigation.
+Using a screen reader firsthand will give you a clear understanding of how your content is labeled, and if there are any obstructions to assistive technology navigation.
 If you're unfamiliar with how semantic markup gets interpreted by assistive technology,